timoa/nodejs-encryption-api-example/README.md

 ## Includes

 - AES-256-CBC encryption that uses a random Initialization Vector (IV)
-- IV stored with the encrypted data (separate by a `:` character)
+- IV stored with the encrypted data (separated by a `:` character)
 - Dockerfile to generate the Docker image
 - Docker Compose file to launch the API and MongoDB official Docker images
 - Health check endpoint to check if the app is still alive
 - Logs with correlation ID
-- MongoDB as datastore (using Mongoose)
+- MongoDB as data store (using Mongoose)
 - Swagger support for API specifications/documentation

 ## Run locally